cxweoth/lite-pytaskmanager/README.md

-# taskmanager
+# lite-pytaskmanager

 **A Versatile Task Scheduling and Lifecycle Management Library**

-taskmanager is a robust and versatile Python library designed for efficient task scheduling and lifecycle management across multiple platforms.
+lite-pytaskmanager is a robust and versatile Python library designed for efficient task scheduling and lifecycle management across multiple platforms.
 Worked for both Windows and Linux systems, and without the need for heavy external dependencies or specialized setups.

 ## Key Features